StudioCompanion/pairup/docs/docs/getting-started/initial-setup.md

 ```

 :::warning
-If you're running the API dev server you must run `docker-compose up` from the root of the project to initialize the postgres database we require.
+If you're running the API dev server you must run `docker-compose up` and then `yarn api:migrate` from the root of the project to initialize the postgres database we require.
 :::

 There are other scripts such as `lint` and `prettier:check` but the above are enough to get you developing the project.

+The **three most important commands** you'll run frequently during development:

+- `yarn generate`: Generates the Prisma client ([docs](https://www.prisma.io/docs/concepts/components/prisma-client)), which Nexus uses and generates the GraphQL schema ([docs](https://nexusjs.org/docs/guides/generated-artifacts)), which GraphQL Codegen uses and generates the urql hooks ([docs](https://graphql-code-generator.com/docs/plugins/typescript-urql)).
+Run this whenever you change the database schema, GraphQL schema or GraphQL queries.

+- `yarn api:migrate`: Creates migration files from your Prisma schema changes and runs those migrations on your local dev db ([docs](https://www.prisma.io/docs/concepts/components/prisma-migrate)).
+Run this whenever you change your database schema.

+- `yarn api:studio`: Starts [Prisma Studio](https://prisma.io/studio) on `localhost:5555` where you can inspect your local development database.

+All the others are used in CI or by those three main scripts, but you should only rarely need to run them manually.